TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/overview.md

         root.meta.link_count = this.links.length()
 ```

 The `threads` field in the pipeline section determines how many parallel processing threads are created.
-You can read more about parallel processing in the [pipeline guide][pipelines].
+You can read more about parallel processing in the [pipeline guide]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/processing-pipelines" >}}).

 ## Labels